 Please make sure your Registration Confirmation receipt is correct.
 If you find an error or have any questions about your registration, please call the registrar's office at (423) 929-9037.

 Switching Weeks: If you wish to cancel a registration and register into a different session, please call the Camp Registration Office at (423) 929-9037.
-Your \$50.00 non-refundable fee is transferable to a different session if you phone in.
-This is the only way to ensure the transfer of the \$50.00 non-refundable fee.
+Switching sessions might cause you to lose your initial nonrefundable fee.